Cinemark Theatres: Aurora shooting

 On July 20, 2012, a gunman opened fire during the midnight premiere of The Dark Knight Rises in a Century theater in Aurora, Colorado, killing 12 people and injuring 70 others.
 The gunman, later identified as James Eagan Holmes, who was believed to be acting alone, entered the theater dressed in protective clothing, set off tactical grenades, then opened fire with multiple firearms on the theatergoers.
 Counting both fatalities and injuries, the attack was the largest mass shooting in terms of number of casualties in United States history at the time.
 The theater was reopened on January 17, 2013.

 The theater was sued by families of the victims, who alleged the theater should have taken greater measures to prevent the shooting.
 In May 2016, after years of legal debate, a jury took three hours to deliver a unanimous verdict that the theater chain was not liable.
 As the prevailing party in the judgment, Cinemark sought nearly US$700,000 from the plaintiffs to recover litigation expenses.
 In September 2016, after objections from the victims, Cinemark dropped all claims for reimbursement of legal fees.
-A separate group of victims were also dismissed in federal court when US District Judge R. Brooke Jackson ruled: "[James Holmes'] own premeditated and intentional actions were the predominant cause of the plaintiffs' losses."
+A separate lawsuit by victims was also dismissed in federal court when US District Judge R. Brooke Jackson ruled: "[James Holmes'] own premeditated and intentional actions were the predominant cause of the plaintiffs' losses."

 In the wake of the 2018 school shooting in Parkland, Florida, Cinemark announced that it would no longer allow bags larger than 12 x 12 x 6 in in its theaters as a safety precaution.

 2020 temporary closure

 On March 18, 2020, Cinemark temporarily closed all 345 of its theaters in the United States due to the COVID-19 pandemic.
 Cinemark released a statement describing the temporary closure "as a proactive measure in support of the health and safety of its employees, guests and communities."
-In light of the pandemic, a few dozen locations have upgraded their box office stands, replacing them with digital kiosks for ticket purchases, including the layoffs of many ushers working up front-end.
-Another reason is due to the plunging revenue in Q3 2020.
-The process of entirely replacing ushers with kiosks has been pushed back to January 1, 2028.
+In light of the pandemic, a few dozen locations upgraded their box office stands, replacing them with digital kiosks for ticket purchases, and layed off many ushers working up front-end.
+Another reason was due to the plunging revenue in Q3 2020.
+The process of entirely replacing ushers with kiosks was pushed back to January 1, 2028.

 In May 2021, CEO Mark Zoradi said that 98% of Cinemark's theaters in the United States had reopened.
-Due to government restrictions in Latin America, only half of the theaters in the region are operating.
-More recently, the company signed a new deal with the major movie studios.
+Due to government restrictions in Latin America, only half of the theaters in the region were operating.
+The company signed a deal with five major movie studios in an effort to increase attendance at theaters.